epfl-ada/ada-2023-project-datasquad2023/Readme.md

 ## Organization within the team
 Salma:: from now till 1st December: continue with question 3a, generalize to the other events, and do the causal analysis.
 Do 3b.

-from 1st December till 22 December : writing the report/data story + website (presentation of data story )
+from 1st December till 22 December: writing the report/data story + website (presentation of data story )

 Jackongir: Step ...